-8.1 Wave Codes, Longitudinal Cases
+8.1 Panel Case definition for Longitudinal Cases

-Longitudinal or panel analyses allow researchers to look at developments in individual establishments over a longer period.
-In principle, all the establishments which were a panel case the previous year and all new establishment numbers of the supplementary and extension sample from the subsequent years are considered as panel cases.
+For longitudinal weighting, all the establishments which were a panel case the previous year and all new establishment numbers of the supplementary and extension sample from the subsequent years are generally considered as panel cases.
 To count as a panel case, information must be available for every survey year from the respective first interview to the latest survey, in the form either of a valid interview or the information that the establishment (or the establishment number as applicable) has expired.
 We therefore differentiate between "panel cases with interview" (panel cases for which valid questionnaires are held for every individual year up to the current survey) and "no longer operational panel cases" (in which from the date on which the establishment ceased operations onwards the only information held is that the establishment no longer exists).
-For the panel cases with interview, it is also necessary to ensure that the information obtained applies to the same establishment unit every year.19
+For the panel cases with interview, it is also necessary to ensure that the information obtained applies to the same establishment unit every year.21

-The subgroups comprising the respective panel cases can be shown using the longitudinal section for 2012 - 2017:
+The subgroups comprising the respective panel cases can be shown using the longitudinal section for 2012 - 2018:

-- All cross-sectional cases from the 2012 wave for which information is available from the 2012 wave onwards. - Establishments from the supplementary and extension samples 2013 (only new establishment numbers), for which information from the 2013 wave onwards is available. - Establishments from the supplementary and extension samples 2014 (only new establishment numbers), for which information from the 2014 wave onwards is available. - Establishments from the supplementary and extension samples 2015 (only new establishment numbers), for which information from the 2015 wave onwards is available. - Establishments from the supplementary and extension samples 2016 (only new establishment numbers), for which information from the 2016 wave onwards is available. - Establishments from the supplementary and extension samples 2017 (only new establishment numbers) which participated in the 2017 wave.
+- All cross-sectional cases from the 2012 wave for which information is available from the 2012 wave onwards. - Establishments from the supplementary and extension samples 2013 (only new establishment numbers), for which information from the 2013 wave onwards is available. - Establishments from the supplementary and extension samples 2014 (only new establishment numbers), for which information from the 2014 wave onwards is available. - Establishments from the supplementary and extension samples 2015 (only new establishment numbers), for which information from the 2015 wave onwards is available. - Establishments from the supplementary and extension samples 2016 (only new establishment numbers), for which information from the 2016 wave onwards is available. - Establishments from the supplementary and extension samples 2017 (only new establishment numbers) which participated in the 2017 wave. - Establishments from the supplementary and extension samples 2018 (only new establishment numbers) which participated in the 2018 wave.